andreipfeiffer/css-in-js/README.md

 ### Cxs

 Didn't manage to start it with Next.js + TypeScript.
-The [Cxs official example](https://github.com/vercel/next.js/tree/canary/examples/with-cxs) uses version 3, while today we have version 6, s the example doesn't work.
+The [Cxs official example](https://github.com/vercel/next.js/tree/canary/examples/with-cxs) uses version 3, while today we have version 6.
+The example doesn't work, because the API has changed.

+### Fela

+Didn't manage to start it with Next.js + TypeScript.
+The [Fela official example](https://github.com/vercel/next.js/tree/canary/examples/with-fela) uses an older version, today we have version 11.5.
+The example doesn't work, because the API has changed.